savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ### Choosing the font

-The plugin includes a modifier class for each Material Symbols font family, so you can easily choose what symbol style to use.
+The plugin includes a modifier class for each Material Symbols font family, so you can easily choose what icon style to use.

 > [!IMPORTANT]
 > All modifier classes need to be used together with the base class.
 Always include the base class when using a modifier class.